BhavsGithub/Test1/README.md

 # TB Challenge Project

+In AWS Console - creating EC2 instance - Linux AMI

+Saving the .pem file generated during creation and using the same to generate public key using putty and save it.

+Connect the AMI via SSH using putty User: Ec2-user

+Run the command ``sudo yum update -y`` to update all packages

-## Using configation management and provisioning tools to complete the tasks.
+#### Using configation management and provisioning tools to complete the tasks.

+## Using Terraform to create Amazon Ubuntu EC2 instance

 Terraform is a tool made by Hashicorp for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers ( aws, azure, Google cloud) as well as custom in-house solutions.